 - About 2QT chicken or vegetable stock (homemade or store-bought, plant paradox compliant)

 - 1 medium yellow onion, finely chopped

 - 1 big celery rib, finely chopped

-- 1 small to medium sweet potato (you can use any color), cut in small to medium cubes
+- 1 small to medium sweet potato (you can use any color), cut into small to medium cubes

 - 1 big bunch of mustard greens (ribs and leaves), finely chopped

-- 1 small daikon radish (optional), finally chopped
+- 1 small daikon radish (optional), finely chopped

 - 2 garlic cloves, smashed and chopped

 - few slices of Prosciutto di Parma (I used about 5, but you can add more or less), sliced

 In a large skillet add a generous quantity of extra virgin olive oil and heat on medium.
 Add the finely chopped onions, carrots, celery, daikon if using and sauté for about 10 minutes or until the vegetables soften and become very fragrant.
 Add the garlic and the prosciutto and cook for few more minutes.
 Add the cubed sweet potatoes, stir well and cook for about 5 more minutes, stirring regularly.
 Add the chopped mustard greens, stir well and cook for few more minutes until all the greens are wilted and the potatoes cooked.